Characters of Sakura Wars: Kanna Kirishima

 Always hungry and tomboyish, the fairly easygoing Kanna serves as the group's raw muscle.
 Kanna is the master of a Martial Arts style that allows her to easily kill a bull with her bare hands.
 While normally brave, she is afraid of snakes.
 She sometimes gets into an argument with Sumire over their differences in attitude.
-Her uniform is red.
+Her uniform and kobu are red.